gravitational/teleport/rfd/0105-headless-authentication.md

 #### View headless requests

 In the Web UI, we will create a new page to view and accept `tsh` requests for a headless session: `https://proxy.example.com/headless/<headless_session_id>/requests`.
 The UI may be very similar to the access request page, where a user can view requests, view additional details, and then click approve/deny.
 When the user clicks "approve", this will trigger a prompt for MFA verification to complete the approval.

+#### Environment variables

+In the `tsh --headless` flow, users never run `tsh login` on their remote machine.
+Instead, we expect the `--proxy`, `--user`, and `--headless` flags to be supplied to each command.
+To reduce UX friction, users can set the environment variables `TELEPORT_PROXY=<proxy_addr>`, `TELEPORT_USER=<user>`, and `TELEPORT_HEADLESS=true` instead.

+We prefer setting environment variables rather than saving config to disk (`~/.tsh/proxy.example.com.yaml` and `~/.tsh/current-profile`) so that the headless flow remains stateless, preventing conflicts on shared machines.

+#### Supported commands

+Initially, we will only add support headless authentication for `tsh ls`, `tsh ssh`, and `tsh scp`.
+This way, when we the certificate permission limitations noted in the security section, we only need to support these three commands.
+Otherwise, we may end up regressing support for other `tsh` commands that are not covered by the certificate permission limitation changes.
+We may add support for more commands once certificate permission limitations are implemented.

 #### Teleport Connect